GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/base/README.md

-# scikit-learn Estimator - Trainer Package
+# Training with scikit-learn - the Base Case

 ## Overview